-Having held a huge list of club residencies throughout Sydney, he now performs weekly at ARQ Sydney (2008 – current), plus is a regular to Stonewall Hotel (2010 – current), and The Shift Club (2008 – current).
-These venues are each part of a list James has called home, including The Oxford Hotel (2007 – 2010), Colombian Hotel (2010 – 2017), e11even, The Burdekin, The Gaff and The Imperial Hotel.
-He has appeared as a guest DJ at iconic clubs like HOME Nightclub, Trademark, Goldfish, Tunnel, SlyFox and more, travelled interstate and overseas with his music, been broadcast on radio through Thailand, France and UK, and appeared regularly as a guest on Sydney radio station, OX Live.
+Arguably at the peak of a decade-long career, James currently performs weekly at the iconic LGBT nightclub, ARQ Sydney (2008 – current) and is a regular performer at Stonewall Hotel (2010 – current), venues that make part of James' club-residency list including The Shift Club (2008 – 2011 | 2015 - 2017), The Oxford Hotel (2007 – 2010), Colombian Hotel (2010 – 2017), e11even, The Burdekin, The Gaff and The Imperial Hotel.
+He has appeared as a guest DJ at iconic clubs like HOME Nightclub, Trademark, Goldfish, Tunnel, SlyFox and more, shared stages with names like Freemasons, Bimbo Jones, Ultra Nate, Offer Nissim, Katherine Ellis, Peyton, Luciana, Oxford Hustlers to name a few.
+James' music and sets have also been broadcast on radio through South-East Asia & Europe, while locally he was a regular guest on Sydney radio station, OX Live.

 DJ, Producer, Songwriter, PR Manager, Marketing Guru, Event Producer & Graphic Designer – James’ influence on Sydney’s nightclub scene has been across it all, and looks no sign of slowing down any time soon.